Dynamics of Spin Helices in the One-Dimensional $XX$ Model: Introduction

+The outline of the paper is as follows.
 In Sec.~\ref{model}, we describe the Jordan-Wigner transformation and examine the spin helix from the fermion perspective.
 We analyze the single-particle density matrix, describing the normal modes.
-In Sec.~\ref{dynamics}, we solve for the exact dynamics of the system, and study various local correlation functions.
-We explore their wavelength dependence and compare to a semiclassical treatment.
-Finally, in Sec.~\ref{sec:conclusion}, we give a brief conclusion.
+In Sec.~\ref{dynamics}, we detail the formalism for calculating spin correlations, and in Sec.~\ref{sec:Results}, we present our results.
+In addition to calculating the exact dynamics, we present a long-wavelength approximation and compare to the semiclassical dynamics.
+Finally, we compare our results to the motivating experiment of Jepsen \textit{et al.} \cite{JepsenNature2020} in Sec.~\ref{sec:ExpComp} before giving a brief summary and outlook in Sec.~\ref{sec:conclusion}.